SyncLostFound/esp32-web-debugger/README.md

 4. **Flash the firmware** with the ESP32 sketch (includes server, WebSocket logic, and pin control backend).

+5. **Configure WiFi**  Enter your SSID and password into the code before uploading it to the ESP32.

-5. **Connect to the ESP32's IP address** in a browser on the same WiFi network.
+6. **Connect to the ESP32's IP address**  The IP address will be shown in the Serial Monitor once the ESP32 connects to WiFi.
+Open that address in a browser on the same WiFi network.

 ---